Neurophysics-CFIN/SANDIX/README.md

 https://doi.org/10.1016/j.neuroimage.2022.118976
 Usage is free, but please cite this publication.

 The main function is fitwrapper.m, which allows to fit a handfuld of model variants, SMEX, SMEX-dot, SANDIX and eSANDIX.
+Notably, the scripts take into account a finite diffusion gradient pulse width.
 A good place to start is the demo in fittingexample.m, which showcases the usage with a small example data set.

 The function plotlandscape can be used to visualize the fitting landscape (cost function) for a given signal.
 See landscape_example to learn how to use it.